Keto Chicken and Waffles

 Frequently Asked Questions

-Can I use fresh chicken instead of canned cooked chicken?
+Can I use chicken breast instead of canned chicken?

 What can I substitute for almond flour?